Technologicat/unpythonic/doc/features.md

 The combination of `warn` and `muffle` (as well as `cerror` when a handler invokes its `proceed` restart) behaves somewhat like [`contextlib.suppress`](https://docs.python.org/3/library/contextlib.html#contextlib.suppress), except that execution continues normally from the next statement in the caller of `warn` (respectively `cerror`) instead of unwinding to the handler.

-If the standard protocols don't cover what you need, you can also build your own high-level protocols on top of `signal`.
+If the standard protocols do not cover what you need, you can also build your own high-level protocols on top of `signal`.
 See the source code of `error`, `cerror` and `warn` for examples (it's just a few lines in each case).

 ##### Notes

 The name `cerror` stands for *correctable error*, see e.g. [CERROR in the CL HyperSpec](http://clhs.lisp.se/Body/f_cerror.htm).
 What we call `proceed`, Common Lisp calls `CONTINUE`; the name is different because in Python the function naming convention is lowercase, and `continue` is a reserved word.

-If you really want to emulate `ON ERROR RESUME NEXT`, just use `Exception` as the condition type for your handler, and all `cerror` calls within the block will return normally, provided that no other handler handles those conditions first.
+If you really want to emulate `ON ERROR RESUME NEXT`, just use `Exception` as the condition type for your handler, and all `cerror` calls within the block will return normally, provided that no other handler (that appears in an inner position on the call stack) handles those conditions first.

 #### Conditions vs. exceptions

 Using the condition system essentially requires eschewing exceptions, using only restarts and handlers instead.
 A regular `raise` will fly past a `with handlers` form uncaught.
 The form just maintains a stack of functions; it does not establish an *exception* handler.
 Similarly, a `try`/`except` cannot catch a signal, because no exception is raised yet at handler lookup time.
 Delaying the stack unwind, to achieve the three-way split of responsibilities, is the whole point of the condition system.

 Which of the two systems to use is a design decision that must be made consistently on a per-project basis.
+Even better would be to make it globally on a per-language basis.
+Python's standard library, as well as all existing libraries, use exceptions instead of conditions, so to obtain a truly seamless conditions-and-restarts user experience, one would have to wrap (or rewrite) at least all of the standard library, plus any other libraries a project needs, to be protected from sudden, unexpected unwinds of the call stack.
+(The nature of both conditions and exceptions is that, in principle, they may be triggered anywhere.)

 Be aware that error-recovery code in a Lisp-style signal handler is of a very different nature compared to error-recovery code in an exception handler.
 A signal handler usually only chooses a restart and invokes it; as was explained above, the code that actually performs the error recovery (i.e. the *restart*) lives further in on the call stack, and still has available (in its local variables) the state that is needed to perform the recovery.
 An exception handler, on the other hand, must respond by directly performing error recovery right where it is, without any help from inner levels - because the stack has already unwound when the exception handler gets control.